Nimba myotis: Description

 M. nimbaensis has orange fur with black dichromatic wing pigmentation.
 It lives in natural caves and adits (abandoned mine shafts) in the Nimba mountain range.
 The expedition of researchers went out searching for Lamotte's roundleaf bat (Hipposideros lamottei) and accidentally captured M. nimbaensis in their nets.
 One of the most fascinating aspects from the study is that researchers believe that there might still be species in the clade that they have yet to discover because of the amount of gene flow between the eleven known species.

-Method of Distinguishing
+Nimba myotis are characteristically recognized to have long, slender ears, wide noses, and tall dagger-like upper canines.
+They are a physically small species, weighing on average twenty grams.
+Similar to other bat species, females are typically slightly larger than males.

+Diagnostic features

-To determine that the bat they captured was a unique species the research team had to distinguish it from species that they are closely related to (M. tricolor and M. welwitschii) To do this they analyzed the bone structure of each of the species.
+To determine that the bat they captured was a unique species the research team had to distinguish it from species that they are closely related to (M. tricolor and M. welwitschii).
+To do this they analyzed the bone structure of each of the species.
 They also looked at the wing membrane to compare and contrast the differences for each of the species.
 This finding has helped the researchers trace more of the genus and connect the dots between where the species live.
 Researchers believe that they might have relatives that came from South Africa and Liberia.
 They have also found another species that will be protected by the creation of tunnel passage ways to replace the shafts of the mines.